GetDKAN/dkan/modules/json_form_widget/README.md

 ![Screenshot of a "Temporal" Drupal form field with a description of "The start and end dates for which the dataset is applicable." used to show how a "date range" field can be created using the JSON Form Widget module.](string-daterange.png)

-### Expandable dropdown "details" box with autocomplete
+### Expandable dropdown "details" box with autocomplete select list

 #### Schema File Example: